 South Street Seaport’s Redevelopment

-A new new $200 million, 300,000-square-foot retail complex at Pier 17 in Lower Manhattan will also have rooftop event space and is meant to compete with similar buildings such as Brookfield Place (formerly known as the World Financial Center) and the World Trade Center.
-Similar retailers and international companies can be found in all three buildings, but Howard Hughes is hoping to make the South Street Seaport as much a destination as the other two landmarks.
+A new $200 million, 300,000-square-foot retail complex at Pier 17 in Lower Manhattan will also have rooftop event space and is meant to compete with similar buildings such as Brookfield Place (formerly known as the World Financial Center) and the World Trade Center.
+Similar retailers and international companies found in all three buildings.
+Still, Howard Hughes is hoping to make the South Street Seaport as much a destination as the other two landmarks.

 The project will close a gap between Delancey Street and Grand Street and will hopefully also spur landlords to upgrade their properties to bring more traffic to the streets and fewer empty lots.